ScottK16/blossombuddy/README.md

 # BlossomBuddy

-A Fabric client mod for the BlossomCraft server, continuing on from the abandoned BlossomSuite mod, with Jobs Overflow XP tracking folded in as a native feature.
+A Fabric client mod for the BlossomCraft server, continuing on from the still existing BlossomSuite mod, with Jobs Overflow XP tracking folded in as a native feature.

 ## What's in it